WARPD: World model Assisted Reactive Policy Diffusion: Appendix

 We use the same hyperparameters as \cref{tab:mujoco_params} and override the following hyperparameters to train VAEs for the D4RL Adroit hammer task shown in the paper.

-Further, for the experiment where we show the hammer task can be composed of sub-tasks, we change the Trajectory Length to 32 to enable LWD to learn the distribution of shorter horizon policies.
+Further, for the experiment where we show the hammer task can be composed of sub-tasks, we change the Trajectory Length to 32 to enable WARPD to learn the distribution of shorter horizon policies.